kloddant/db/README.md

 # db
 A php include that defines classes that assist with using mysqli for prepared statements without mysqlnd.
-The classes are basically wrappers for the mysqli::stmt and mysqli:result classes rolled into one.
+The classes are basically wrappers for the mysqli::stmt and mysqli::result classes rolled into one.

 ##Including
     require_once("db.php");